VeiaG/payload-docs-reorder/README.md

       collections: {
         posts: true, //Slug of the collection
       },
        // Needed to initialize values of docOrder field in collection documents.
-Only needed once per collection.
-(Run payload once with this option enabled , and more if you add new collection)
+      // Only needed once per collection.
+      //(Run payload once with this option enabled , and more if you add new collection)
       initializeDocOrder: true,

       access: ({ req, data }) => {